Duncan Macmillan (playwright): 1984

 Macmillan co-adapted and co-directed with Robert Icke a theatrical version of George Orwell's book Nineteen Eighty-Four, a production that has toured the U.K. and Internationally, had three runs in the West End and played on Broadway in the summer of 2017.
 As co-director with Robert Icke, Macmillan was awarded a UK Theatre Best Director award.

-Don Juan Comes Back From The War
+Don Juan Comes Back from the War

-Macmillan adapted Don Juan Comes Back From The War by Ödön von Horváth for the National Theatre Studio and Finborough Theatre in 2012.
-The production was directed by Andrea Ferran as part of the Leverhulme Emerging Directors Bursary and was nominated for four Off West End Awards.
+Macmillan adapted Don Juan Comes Back from the War by Ödön von Horváth for the National Theatre Studio and Finborough Theatre in 2012.
+The production was directed by Andrea Ferran as part of the Leverhulme Emerging Directors Bursary and was nominated for four Offies.

+Game of Thrones: The Mad King

+Game of Thrones: The Mad King will be presented by the Royal Shakespeare Company and will premiere in summer 2026.
+It is a prequel written by Macmillan to George R. R. Martin's epic fantasy novel series A Song of Ice and Fire.

 Collaboration with Katie Mitchell

 British director Katie Mitchell has directed several of Macmillan's plays.
 Their collaborations include a play at the Royal Court Theatre titled 2071, which Macmillan later co-authored as a book on climate science with Professor Chris Rapley.
 Macmillan's play The Forbidden Zone premiered at the Salzburg Festival before entering the repertoire of the Schaubühne Berlin and transferring to London's Barbican Theatre.

 Their collaborations have been invited to Theatertreffen, Festival D'Avignon and awarded the Nestroy Theatre Prize.
 They also collaborated on the film Unseen, produced by Warp and Film 4.

 His collaboration with Mitchell led to his meeting Leo Warner, the video designer who directed Macmillan's adaptation of City of Glass in 2017.